svenklemm/grafana/docs/sources/features/datasources/postgres.md

 Time column is the name of the column holding your time values.

 Selecting a metric column is optional.
 The value of the metric column will be used as series name in Grafana.
+The metric column suggestions will only contain columns with a text datatype (char,varchar,text).
+If you want to a column with a different datatype as metric column you may enter with the column name with cast: `ip::text`.
 You may also enter arbitrary SQL expressions in the metric column field that evaluate to a text datatype like `hostname || ' ' || container_name`.